 The University of Florida Department of Surgery welcomes your application to the General Surgery Residency.

-The University of Florida Department of Surgery strives to foster a diverse, equitable, and inclusive environment for all students, employees, partners, and visitors.
-One goal to this end is to create a learning and working environment that is not only free of discrimination and harassment, but also inclusive and welcoming so all individuals can perform their work or studies to their fullest potential.
+The University of Florida Department of Surgery strives to foster a welcoming environment for all students, employees, clinicians and visitors.
+One goal to this end is to create a learning and working environment that is not only free of discrimination and harassment, but also committed to a culture of mutual respect so all individuals can perform their work or studies to their fullest potential.
 The program selects from among eligible applicants on the basis of job-related criteria such as their preparedness, ability, aptitude, academic credentials, communications, skills, and personal qualities such as motivation and integrity.
 The selection committee does not discriminate with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.

 How to Apply